LEGAL GUIDELINES FOR UNLICENSED PRACTITIONERS

 for many of these functions.
 One might answer that times have changed and the

 old principles no longer apply.
-Perhaps and perhaps not.
-The problems in health
+The

-important legal principle.
+violation of this important legal principle.